-The food truck is open Fridays, Saturdays and Sundays 11 am - 4 pm.
+The food truck is closed for the season and will reopen in the Spring!
+Open Fridays, Saturdays and Sundays from 11 am - 4 pm.
 Hours subject to change based on weather and may expand during summer/fall months.
-P.S.
-Be on the lookout for Food Truck Friday Nights every Friday in July and August from 4-7 pm!

 Mexican Street Tacos - $8.50

 Twin corn tortillas with shredded chicken and corn salsa topped with street sauce and cojita cheese.
 May be made gluten-free.
 Add fries +$3.

 Cup of cheesy goodness.

 Antibiotic-free hot dog and bun served with tractor fries in your flavor: plain, rosemary sea salt or cajun spices.

 Little Farmer's Barnyard Box - $8.50

 Antibiotic free hot dog and bun with tractor fries, fruit snacks and juice box.

 Straight cut fries seasoned with plain, rosemary sea salt or cajun spices.

 Soup of the Day/Cup of Chili - $5